Queen Elizabeth IIs 70 Years On The Throne: Key Dates - UrduPoint

 - 2011: Ireland state visit - The queen's high-profile visit to Ireland is the first by a British monarch since the Republic of Ireland won independence in 1922.

-An address in Irish, plus other symbolic gestures, helps galvanise reconciliation and cement the peace process in Northern Ireland, after years of conflict over British rule.
+An address in Irish, plus other symbolic gestures, help galvanise reconciliation and cement the peace process in Northern Ireland, after years of conflict over British rule.

 A surprise cameo for the monarch alongside James bond actor Daniel Craig is a hit at the opening ceremony of the 2012 London Olympics.